-The Trial Preparation Conference will typically be held approximately 14 days before trial.
+The Trial Preparation Conference will typically be held approximately fourteen days before trial.
 Counsel who will try the case must attend.
 Seven days before the Trial Preparation Conference, the parties shall file in CM/ECF their proposed voir dire questions.
+Routine questions (e.g., whether the jurors know any of the parties, whether they have served on a jury, whether they have any legal training or experience), need not be submitted as these will be included as part of the Court's standard voir dire.